Public events

 Amsab-ISG - Ghent

-On Heritage Day 2024, visitors could visit the exhibition Chilean Popular Resistance with Needle and Thread at Amsab-ISG for the last time.
+On Heritage Day 2024, visitors could visit the exhibition for the last time Chilean popular resistance with needle and thread visit in Amsab-ISG.

 Image Expo Chilean popular resistance with needle and thread